matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 }
 ```

+### 2. Update env variables

-2. Update the existing `.env-example` file to your needs by renaming it to `.env` and insert your private key:
+Update the existing `.env-example` file to your needs by renaming it to `.env` and insert your private key:

 ```sh
 echo 'PRIVATE_KEY=' > .env
 ```

-3. Compile and deploy the contracts from the project root:
+### 3. Compile and deploy

+From the project root, run the following:

 ```sh
 yarn hardhat compile
 yarn hardhat deploy-zksync --script deploy-paymaster.ts
 ```

-The output should be like this (Your values will be different):
+The output should be like this (your values will be different):

 ```
 Empty wallet's address: 0xcc7527d2DCb86e5327C494b323af502aEFd76831